TheMarex/ba-thesis/text/4_stabilizer.md

 We now again apply a heuristic using the $\alpha$ computed before to distribute $\tau_0$ to each ankle.
 First we need to transform $\tau_0$ from the global coordinate system to a local coordinate system described by the *ground frame*.
 We mark all vectors in the local coordinate system with $'$.
-The heuristic applied is: The torque around the $x$-Axis in each ankle is approximately proportional to the force applied at that ankle.
+The heuristic applied is: The torque around the $x$-axis in each ankle is approximately proportional to the force applied at that ankle.
 Thus:

 \begin{equation} \label{eq:torque-right-x}